Royal baby discovered!

 Picture: Philip Mould and Co/Historic Royal Palaces

-Forgive the plug, but here's an interesting discovery from Philip Mould & Co, which I'm rather pleased with.
+Forgive the plug, but here's an interesting discovery I'm rather pleased with.
 The above portrait shows Princess Augusta (1737-1813) when a baby.
 Augusta was the eldest daughter of Frederick, Prince of Wales and Augusta, Princess of Wales, and also the elder sister of King George III.
 The picture came up for auction in the United States as 'a portrait of an unknown baby' by an unknown artist.
 Following research and conservation by is, it is now on display at Hampton Court Palace, as part of their new 'Glorious George's' exhibition (which is well worth seeing).

 Despite being an unknown (and one must say, not especially cute) baby, the picture piqued my interest when it came up for sale because of the blue velvet and ermine cushion.
 Blue velvet and ermine usually denotes royal status, and as the armoured figure resembled Britannia, I reckoned the baby must be a British royal baby.